-Although some products are specifically developed for a given project, the aim of the product supplier is generally to provide components and systems which meet the security requirements of their intended target markets and ensure a reasonable level of confidence that they are free from vulnerabilities.
-The product lifecycles are therefore independent from IACS lifecycles i.e. lifecycles of site-specific automation projects for industrial facilities.
+Although some products are specifically developed for a given project, the aim of the product supplier is generally to provide components and systems meeting the security requirements of their intended target markets.
+The product lifecycles are therefore independent from IACS lifecycles, which are the lifecycles of site-specific automation projects for operating facilities.